Sleep Series – Part 1: Understanding Sleep

 In order to fall asleep we have two systems in our body that operate 24hours a day:

-- Our sleep-wake cycle – how long we have been awake and when it is time to sleep
+- Our sleep-wake cycle – how long we have been awake and when it is time to sleep.
+It accounts for our sleep drive.

 - Our circadian rhythm – our sleepiness and wakefulness over a 24hour period.
 It rises and falls over the 24hour period, with the strongest drive at 2-4am and a weaker drive again at 1-3pm.